saad197/CS-Weather-App/README.md

 # C# Weather App #

 ### What is this repository for? ###
-Weather Application written in C# with Windows Forms.
+Weather Application written in C# with Windows Forms, using https://openweathermap.org/api for data.

 <img align="center" src="https://i.gyazo.com/5fe634936ac2d26499d518780979de36.png" alt="Weather">